Quality Arts Programs with an Environmental Lens

 Earth Project at Pathfinder K-8 School – Led by teaching artist Tara Migliore, each student at Pathfinder engages in grade-appropriate lessons about healthy food, gardening, nature, and art.
 Students learn to grow, harvest, and cook organic food in the Pathfinder garden.

 Bring EcoARTSs to your site or venue!
 We offer one-time and ongoing art programming for youth and adults throughout King County.
-To learn how you can hire our EcoARTS instructors, contact Yeggy Michael at firstname.lastname@example.org or 206-923-0853.
+To learn how you can hire our EcoARTs instructors, contact Yeggy Michael at firstname.lastname@example.org or 206-923-0853.